- Why do first impressions matter for interviews?

 If you live with other people, let them know this interview is important to you and that you need a good night’s sleep to prepare yourself.

 When you get enough sleep, you’ll be in a better mood and avoid brain fog.
 When you’re feeling confident and focused, you’ll make a good first impression.

 When choosing what to wear to your interview, pick something clean and professional.

 What you wear will influence your first impression.

-Choose dressy pants and avoid flashy colors.
+Choose dressy pants or a skirt, and avoid flashy colors.
 Make sure your clothes are clean and ironed before putting them on.